 On your way to greater self-sufficiency, you have purchased a dairy cow or goat.
-You should feel proud that you are taking responsibility for your family’s health and you are doing what’s right for the environment and the economy.
+You should feel proud that you are taking responsibility for your family’s health and that you are doing what’s right for the environment and the economy.
 However, I would like to offer even more motivation for your daily trudges to the barn.
 You may not be aware of the amazing array of health benefits that raw milk offers.

 The Darwin of Nutrition

-Weston A. Price, known as the “Darwin of Nutrition”, was a dentist who wanted to understand the increase in degeneration he was seeing in his dental practice – crowded arches, cavities, crooked teeth.
+Weston A. Price, known as the “Darwin of Nutrition”, was a dentist who wanted to understand the increase in degeneration he saw in his dental practice – crowded arches, cavities, crooked teeth.
 So, he took to the field (a man after our own hearts).
 He traveled to isolated pockets of people, the so-called “primitives” such as the Inuits, the Maori, South American Indians, the Gaelics of the Outer Hebrides, the Aborigines, and the Swiss in the Alpine villages.

-On his travels he found people who were relatively free of degenerative diseases and tooth decay.
+On his travels, he found people who were relatively free of degenerative diseases and tooth decay.
 They had straight teeth, strong bodies, easy reproduction, and emotional stability.
 While living in such diverse locations, these healthy people shared one thing in common: a traditional diet.
 A diet free of refined or denatured food and full of animal protein, saturated fats, and some raw animal products.
-Once a group of people abandoned the traditional diet for a Western diet, the changes evident in one or two generations was stunning – crowded teeth, narrow faces, and the onset of “Western” diseases, including emotional ones.
+Once a group of people abandoned the traditional diet for a Western diet, the changes evident in one or two generations were stunning – crowded teeth, narrow faces, and the onset of “Western” diseases, including emotional ones.